-When you call the clinic, you will speak with our Nurse Manager or another member or our clinic staff, who will collect some basic information about your symptoms and history, and answer questions you may have about the Clinic and its operations.
+The first step in participation is a phone call to our clinic.
+During this call, a member of our clinic staff collects some basic information about people's symptoms and history, and answer questions they may have about the Clinic and its operations.

-For many of our studies, we are able to pay research participants a small amount of money as a ‘thank-you’ for participation.
+Depending upon which study or studies people will be participating in, after the initial screening visit, they are asked to come back for one or more follow-up appointments to complete specific research protocols.
+For most of our studies, we are able to pay research participants a small amount of money as a ‘thank-you’ for participation.